melanchthon19/k_means/README.md

 Steps 1 and 2 are repeated until means do not change.

 For every iteration, a plot is generated to visualy follow the clusters.

+# Usage
+Clone repository and run k_means.py using any IDE.